iotaledger/integration-services/documentation/docs/getting_started/installation/docker_compose_setup.md

 ---
 image: /img/integration-services/logo/integration_services.png
-description: This section will guide in setting up the Integration Service API using Docker Compose.
+description: This section will guide you in setting up the Integration Service API using Docker Compose.
 keywords:
     - docker compose
     - setup API